Megeve, Haute-Savoie tourism & sightseeing

 Megeve has been awarded the coveted 4 flower award for village in bloom.
 It is the first commune situated above 1000m of altitude to be awarded this Prize as obviously gardening at this altitude becomes much more difficult.

-There are numerous possibilities for skiing, with more than 450 km of pistes close by - all with great views, many of them of Mont Blanc.
+There are numerous possibilities for skiing in and around Megeve, with more than 450 km of pistes close by - all with great views, many of them of Mont Blanc.

 The main ski areas are on Rochebrune with Cote 2000 and Mont Arbois, the two main mountain ridges that stand above the town, while other smaller ski areas found around Combloux and La Giettaz.
 Together they form part of the ski domaine known as 'Evasion Mont Blanc'.

 In all the resort has more than 200 pistes covering more than 400 kilometers, and more than 100 chairlifts etc to reach them.
 Between them these offer all levels of skiing from learner slopes to challenging black run descents.

 Although quieter in the summer months, Megeve is a pleasant resort to visit all year round.
 Pretty much every sport is available, including mountain climbing, balloon trips, paragliding, mountain climbing, golf...there are various attractive walks for the less experienced that will help you see the best of the local countryside, such as the Javen Lake - ask at Megeve tourist office.

 A popular walk is the Calvary Trail.
 This is a walk up the lower slopes of Mont d'Arbois which passes 15 chapels and oratories.
 These chapels mark the Stations of the Cross, and represent the route that Jesus took on his way to be crucified.